Michigan power line work continues, California gets breather

 After days of fierce winds, toppled trees and downed wires, more than 67,000 California utility customers remained without electricity, according to PowerOutage.us.

 Days of downpours have dumped almost 11 inches (28 centimeters) of rain in the Woodland Hills area of LA’s San Fernando Valley, while nearly 7 inches (18 centimeters) were reported in Beverly Hills.
+In Valencia, county officials said the heavy rains eroded an embankment at an RV park and swept multiple motorhomes into the Santa Clara River, with emergency video showing one of the RVs toppled on its side.
+A representative from the RV park said no one was injured.

 Rare blizzard warnings for the mountains and widespread flood watches ended late Saturday.
 But Interstate 5, the West Coast’s major north-south highway, was closed off and on due to heavy snow and ice in Tejon Pass through the mountains north of Los Angeles.
+Emergency crews were also working to clear mountain roads east of LA that were inundated with snow and ice.